-The decrease in miscellaneous revenues in business-type activities relates to less annex fees collected in the current year.
+The decrease in miscellaneous revenues in business-type activities relates to annex fees collected in the prior year.

-The increase in physical environment is related to the increase in landscape maintenance in the current year.
+The decrease in physical environment is related to the decrease in depreciation in the current year.

 The increase in business-type activities charges for services and expenses is related to the increase activity at the golf course in the current year.